Wólka Piaseczna, Podlaskie Voivodeship

 Wólka Piaseczna is a village in the administrative district of Gmina Goniądz, within Mońki County, Podlaskie Voivodeship, in north-eastern Poland.

-It lies approximately 5 km north of Goniądz, 16 km north of Mońki, and 55 km north-west of the regional capital Białystok.
+History

-Between August and September 1944 the village was pacified by Wehrmacht.
+During the German occupation in World War II, between August and September 1944, the village was pacified by Wehrmacht.
 As a result, some of the residents were transported to work as forced labor, while 8 residents were murdered.
 Buildings of the village were demolished or burned, while livestock was robbed.